Updated: July 2022

-In these fleeting warm, sunny months in the Northwest, kids go bananas for a scoop of mint chocolate chip with rainbow sprinkles.
-Here are five local, independent ice creameries to help you savor summer.
+In these fleeting warm, sunny months in the Northwest, kids go bananas for a scoop of mint chocolate chip ice cream with rainbow sprinkles.
+Here are five local ice cream shops in Seattle to help you savor summer.

 Bluebird soda fountain